NeghMC/LightFiles/README.md

 ### Limitations

 * Maximum file size is equal to block size minus header size (4 bytes).
-* Each entry can be written only once - data cannot be appended.
+* No build-in buffering - data is immediately written to the memory - slower memory operations
 * When deleting an entry the block is instantly formatted, which can take some time.

 <!-- GETTING STARTED -->